raymondbelonia/raymondbelonia.github.io/contact.md

 Github: <a href="http://github.com/raymondbelonia">My Github</a>

-I know it is stupid of me not to have a Twitter account, I will fix this by making an account soon.
+And as promised from before, I made a Twitter account already.

+Twitter: <a href="http://twitter.com/rabelonia">My Twitter</a>